OUR TEAM

 Zahava Hirsch joined the lab in August of 2022.
 She received her MS in Biomedical Engineering from Boston University, and her BS in Biology from Brooklyn College.
 She has a varied background working in medical and documentary work serving underrepresented populations.
 Her research interests include exploring machine learning and AI’s role in the future of accessible and improved healthcare.

-ARTIST IN RESIDENCE
+ARTISTS IN RESIDENCE

 thumbnail_IMG_2823.jpg